Cameron-n/Alchemy/_posts/2025-09-17-Python-Webapp.md

 app.layout = dmc.MantineProvider(layout)
 ```

 Here, the `"height": 60` makes the header 60 pixels tall from the top of the screen, and `"width": 200"` makes the navbar 200 pixels wide from the left of the screen.
 The `dash.page_container` is the object that defines where the current page is located in the layout.
 You'll notice it's contained inside the AppShell, so the navbar and header will not change regardless of which page we are on.
-The `dmc.MantineProvider` is necessary to mantine to work and must be the outermost element in the layout.
+The `dmc.MantineProvider` is necessary for mantine to work and must be the outermost element in the layout.
 It provides some information to the components, such as the default styling.

 For the navbar itself, it's contents are roughly defined as follows: